-Methodologically, the Non-Emergent CABG cost measure can be triggered based on claims data from the following settings: acute inpatient (IP) hospitals.
+Methodologically, the Non-Emergent CABG cost measure can be triggered based on claims data from: acute inpatient (IP) hospitals.

 1.8 Cohort

 The cohort for this cost measure consists of patients who are Medicare beneficiaries enrolled in Medicare fee-for-service and who undergo a CABG procedure that triggers a Non-Emergent CABG episode.